How To Edit Your WordPress User Profile

 - User Role (every new user is created as “Subscriber”)

 Congratulations!
-You have now learned how to change your user profile.
+You have just learned how to configure your WordPress user details and personal options.